-This article was last updated Apr 11, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 11, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Have some extra points and want to use them to book a hotel night for a friend or family member?
 Sharing your points with others is a great way to extend your travel perks to others and let them enjoy the benefits of your reward programs.
 When you book a room for someone else with your hotel rewards, along with a free stay, your guests could also be treated to program perks like priority rooms, free Wi-Fi and late checkout.